istobran/hexo-blog/source/_posts/novalogic-wac-script-help.md

 ;consol("text")         output text to consol - left side ;consol#("text",#)      output text to consol w/# - left side ;
-;flash                  produce a flash of lightning &amp; thunder ;farflash               produce a far away flash of lightning &amp; thunder ;quake(#)               earthquake for # 10th of a seconds ;
+;flash                  produce a flash of lightning & thunder ;farflash               produce a far away flash of lightning & thunder ;quake(#)               earthquake for # 10th of a seconds ;
 ;colorfade(#)           seconds for color to transition (zero is normal)